 Please what would be the process instead for KDE

-what would be the process instead for KDE
+Quotewhat would be the process instead for KDE

-Replace XFCE4 with KDE5
+XFCE4 with

 Thank you so much !!!
 I will try the process you sent by using the terminal.
 I have another linux distro installed as I told you.

-Thank you so much !!!
+QuoteThank you so much !!!

 You're Welcome !!!
 Hope you managed